isindiku/my-project-portfolio/README.txt

-This is a portfolio containing my data analysis portfolio.
-It is made up of Excel dahboards, Power BI and SQL
+This portfolio contains my data analysis projects.
+It is made up of Excel, Power BI and SQL.

-Power BI projects:
+POWER BI PROJECTS:
 Bitcoin-Historical-Data
 Cholera-Outbreak
 Covid-19-Data